lykmapipo/mongoose-regex-search/README.md

 ```

 ## TODO
-- [ ] Review on mongodb compaund index to create compaund index for all searchable fields
 - [ ] Check ability to support refs by caching searchable fields
   * [ ] find a ref before save
   * [ ] obtain searchable field